utdata/icj-class/static-apps/static-02.md

 Now you have to add the partial to `main.scss`.

-- Open `src/scss/main.scss` and at the imports at the bottom of the page, add one from "jumbotron" like the existing ones for "article" and "nav".
+- Open `src/scss/main.scss` and at the imports at the bottom of the page, add one for the "jumbotron" file like the existing one for "nav".
 Remember from our Sass lessons that on imports for partials, we don't need the underscore or extension.
 Sass assumes them.

 ```scss
 @import "jumbotron";